shoaibi/yiit/README.md

 How to use?
 ---------------------
-* To benefit from all the features described above, extend your controllers from ParentController instead if Controller or CController
+* To benefit from all the features described above, extend your controllers from ParentController instead of Controller or CController

 Permissions
 ---------------------